-a Nature Park
+a Natural Park

-All scientific assessments and specifically the biodiversity assessments (flora and avifauna) were performed on the basis of extensive field surveys by national experts, closely backed up by a Scientific Steering Committee gathering national and international experts, academics and researchers in biodiversity conservation and sustainable management from various disciplines.
+All scientific assessments and specifically the biodiversity assessments (flora and avifauna) were conducted on the basis of extensive field surveys by national experts, closely backed up by a Scientific Steering Committee gathering national and international experts, academics and researchers in biodiversity conservation and sustainable management from various disciplines.

 Brief description of the park area

 This forest area covers 20% to 44% of the concerned villages and lands.
 The Qamouaa region boasts many varieties of trees, including juniper, cedar, turkey oak, and pine.
 The densest turkey oak (Q. cerris) forest in Lebanon is located in Fnaideq.
-In addition, the territory is home to unspoiled views and picturesque villages like Qobayat, Beino and el Bire, as well as archaeological sites, such as the fortress of Akkar el Atiqa along with various Roman steles, tombs, and temples.
+In addition, the territory is home to unspoiled views and picturesque villages – Qobayat, Beino and el Bire, as well as archaeological sites, such as the fortress of Akkar el Atiqa along with various Roman steles, tombs, and temples.
 It is home to the largest green reservoir in the country as well as important water

-You can find below all the resources related to the nature park, including the draft of the law prepared by Mada, as well as the official law text that was published in the official journal on April 30th, 2019.
+You can find below all the resources related to the park, including the draft of the law prepared by Mada, as well as the official law text that was published in the official journal on April 30th, 2019.